As of last week, it is officially Fall. It may not feel like it in the Belleville area, but here we

 especially vigilant at night.
 It may feel unnatural, but if a deer runs out in front of you you’re

 betting off hitting it than trying to swerve.
 Swerving could leave you in a ditch, sent you into a

 tree, flip your vehicle, or worst of all, send you into the other lane of traffic.

 Keep an eye out for deer, especially in areas where you know them to be, like back roads.

 That’s not to say you can quit paying attention in town – deer in Southern Illinois have become

 particularly brazen about coming into town in recent years.
 Keep your eyes open.

 You can do everything in your power to be safe, but sometimes life happens and its

 unavoidable.
-When that happens, call Paule Towing for towing services, roadside
+When that happens, call Paule Towing for towing services in the Belleville, IL area, roadside

 assistance, and more.